svileng/ng-simplePagination/README.md

 # Simple Pagination

 An AngularJS module for simple pagination on static data.
+No directives here, just a service and some helpful filters.

 Mostly based on various snippets which I found on JSFiddle, with some changes by me.